Instructions

 Option B states that the Vikings had trade relations with Northern Europe.
 This is the very theme of the passage.
 Hence, we can eliminate option B too.

 Option A states that "Vikings brought reindeer from Norway to Denmark for trade purposes".
-However, the passage only mentions that they brought the combs - not the Reindeers itself.
+However, the passage only mentions that they brought the antlers - not the Reindeers itself.
 Therefore, option A is the right answer.

 Create a FREE account and get: